Dr-rer-nat-Who/meh/README.md

 * [IMAGE_CLASS/](IMAGE_CLASS) contains the implementation of ElaLoRA in ViT-B/16, which produces the results on the VTAB benchmark.

-## Setup Environment (NLU Example)
+## Setup Environment (NLU)
-This contains the setup procedures for NLU Task.
-Please see details of NLG_QA and IMAGE_CLASS in the README files of their folders.

-This repository contains the setup procedures for the NLU Task.
-For detailed instructions regarding [NLG_QA/](NLG_QA) and [IMAGE_CLASS/](IMAGE_CLASS), please refer to the respective \texttt{README} files located in their folders.
+This repository contains the setup procedures for the NLU Task, and NLG_QA follows the same procedure.
+For detailed instructions regarding [IMAGE_CLASS/](IMAGE_CLASS), please refer to the README files located in IMAGE_CLASS folders.

 ### Create and activate the conda env
 ```bash